Time perception: Kappa effect

-Eye movements and "Chronostasis"
+Eye movements and chronostasis

 The perception of space and time undergoes distortions during rapid saccadic eye movements.

 Chronostasis is a type of temporal illusion in which the first impression following the introduction of a new event or task demand to the brain appears to be extended in time.
 For example, chronostasis temporarily occurs when fixating on a target stimulus, immediately following a saccade (e.g., quick eye movement).
 This elicits an overestimation in the temporal duration for which that target stimulus (i.e., postsaccadic stimulus) was perceived.
 This effect can extend apparent durations by up to 500 ms and is consistent with the idea that the visual system models events prior to perception.
-The most well-known version of this illusion is known as the stopped-clock illusion, wherein a subject's first impression of the second-hand movement of an analog clock, subsequent to one's directed attention (i.e., saccade) to the clock, is the perception of a slower-than-normal second-hand movement rate (the seconds hand of the clock may seemingly temporarily freeze in place after initially looking at it).
+The most well-known version of this illusion is known as the stopped-clock illusion, wherein a subject's first impression of the second-hand movement of an analog clock, subsequent to one's directed attention (i.e., saccade) to the clock, is the perception of a slower-than-normal second-hand movement rate (the second-hand of the clock may seemingly temporarily freeze in place after initially looking at it).

 The occurrence of chronostasis extends beyond the visual domain into the auditory and tactile domains.
 In the auditory domain, chronostasis and duration overestimation occur when observing auditory stimuli.
 One common example is a frequent occurrence when making telephone calls.
 If, while listening to the phone's dial tone, research subjects move the phone from one ear to the other, the length of time between rings appears longer.
 In the tactile domain, chronostasis has persisted in research subjects as they reach for and grasp objects.
 After grasping a new object, subjects overestimate the time in which their hand has been in contact with this object.